Equilibrium of Surfaces in a Vertical Force Field: Uniqueness of globally convex solutions

-When $\alpha =0$, we can estimate ${\cal G}(u_t^*)(x)- {\cal G}(u_\Sigma)(x)$ as in \cite[Claim 1, Step 3]{MSHS2} and to use that ${\cal G}$ is a strictly increasing function. \end{proof} \begin{theorem} Let $\Sigma$ be a complete properly embedded $[\varphi,\vec{e}_3]$-minimal surface in $\mathbb{R}^{3}$ with a single end that is smoothly asymptotic to a bowl-type example.
-Then the surface $\Sigma$ is a $[\varphi,\vec{e}_3]$-minimal bowl. \end{theorem} \begin{proof} The main idea is to use the Alexandrov's reflection principle, \cite{Al}, for proving that $\Sigma$ is symmetrical with respect to $\Pi_{\vec{v}}(0)$.
+The main idea is to use the Alexandrov's reflection principle, \cite{Al}, for proving that $\Sigma$ is symmetrical with respect to $\Pi_{\vec{v}}(0)$.
 For proving that, it is not difficult to see that Lemma \ref{lema1} and Lemma \ref{lema2} are the fundamental facts we need to check that all the steps in the proof of Theorem A in \cite{MSHS2} can be adapted to our case and for getting to prove that $0\in\mathcal{A}$ were